tnquang1416/frame_interpolation_GAN/README.md

 # frame_interpolation_GAN
 A lightweight GAN based frame interpolation approach.

-This is the official implemetation of [Efficient Video Frame Interpolation Using Generative Adversarial Networks (2020) paper](https://doi.org/10.3390/app10186245).
+This is the official implementation of [Efficient Video Frame Interpolation Using Generative Adversarial Networks (2020) paper](https://doi.org/10.3390/app10186245).
 The paper has been published on Applied Sciences, MDPI.

 # Reference
 ```